ooni/probe-assets/README.md

 ## Release instructions

-1. edit `build.bash` and update the database URLs and their checksums;
+1. edit `prepare.bash` and update the database URL and its SHA256 checksum;

 2. run `./build.bash`